Scille/parsec-cloud/docs/hosting/maintenance/index.rst

 ==================

-This section covers how to maintain Parsec Server up to date, and how to backup and restore the SQL database and the S3 object storage.
+This section covers how to maintain Parsec Server up to date, and how to backup and restore the PostgreSQL database and the Object Storage.

 .. toctree::
     :maxdepth: 1
     :name: section-hosting-maintenance-guide

     backup_restore
-    upgrade_downgrade
+    upgrade
+    downgrade